-Rose McGowan Slams Donald Trump’s Impeachment As ‘Cult Propaganda’
+Rose McGowan Slams Donald Trump's Impeachment As 'Cult Propaganda'

 The impeachment charged Trump with "incitement of insurrection" for his role in the storming of the U.S. Capitol last week, BBC reported.

-Comedian Matt Rogers responded to McGowan’s claim by asking her for solutions to the problems she outlined and expressed disagreement with her opposition to impeaching the president for the second time in his term.
+Comedian Matt Rogers responded on Twitter to McGowan's claim by asking her for solutions to the problems she outlined.
+He expressed disagreement with her opposition to impeaching the president for the second time in his term.

-“Because it seems like having Donald Trump removed and convicted for blatant crimes is a step in the right direction, and if I am wrong, I’d LOVE to know how and why.
-I think we all would.”

-“The key to change is deprogramming,” she said.
+"The key to change is deprogramming," she wrote.

-The actress said U.S. propaganda has a further reach than nuclear weapons and said that her decision to leave the United States has given her reprieve from the attacks leveled at her by country’s government and media.
+The actress added that U.S. propaganda has a further reach than nuclear weapons and said that her decision to leave the United States has given her reprieve from the attacks leveled at her by her country's government and media.

 As The Inquisitr reported, McGowan previously claimed that growing up in the U.S. was more traumatizing than her time in the cult.

 McGowan has also been an outspoken critic of the Democratic Party and President-elect Joe Biden.
-The actress has notably slammed the party for ignoring the sexual assault accusations against members of the coalition — Biden, in particular.
+The actress has notably slammed the party for ignoring the sexual assault accusations against Biden and other members of the coalition.